ibm-cloud-docs/cephaas/block_storage_volume_sds_view.md

 | IOPS | Current IOPS value for a predefined IOPS tier which is based on the default profile. |
 | Throughput | The performance a disk can deliver, measured in Gigabytes/second (Gbps).
 Based on your volume profile, throughput is calculated as the amount of IOPS * 16 K block size.|
 | Mapped hosts | Displays a list of all hosts present in the system.|
-{: caption="Table 3.
+{: caption="Table 2.
 Volume details" caption-side="bottom"}

-Table 4 shows Actions menu options from the volume details page.
+Table 3 shows Actions menu options from the volume details page.

 | Action | Description |
 |--------|-------------|
 | Expand volume | Allows you to increase the capacity of the volume. |
 | Delete | Delete the volume. |
-{: caption="Table 4.
+{: caption="Table 3.
 Actions menu options from the volume details page." caption-side="bottom"}

-## Viewing SDSaaS volumes from the CLI
+## Viewing volumes details from the CLI
 {: #viewing-block-storage-cli}
 {: cli}

 View details about a SDSaaS volume or summary information about all volumes from the CLI.

-### Viewing details about a SDSaaS volume from the CLI
+### Viewing details of a single volume from the CLI
 {: #viewvol-cli}

 Run the following command to show volume details for a specific volume `ID` within the specific service `INSTANCEID`.